Last updated on April 23rd, 2019 at 05:06 pm

 First State Bridge is frequently among the most popular “recommended funds” by banks and advisers.
 Deservingly so in my opinion.

-But rather, to introduce it to you as a simple method if you are not started in investing yet.
+But rather, it is a FANTASTICALLY simple method if you are not started in investing yet.

 First state bridge is a “balanced-risk” fund that helps you get invested into equities and bonds together.